rudranshsinghmahra/glowbmo_application_solution/README.md

 # Globmo Question's Solution

-Solution of Glowbmo questioms, created a login screen and grid view screen with delete operation of grids
+Solution of Glowbmo questions, created a login screen and grid view screen with delete operation of grids

 ## Getting Started